-- 12-month second degree for students who already have earned a bachelor's degree. - Upon completion of this degree, individuals will have had the opportunity to meet all requirements for becoming a licensed speech-language pathology assistant or may apply to a graduate program in speech-language pathology or audiology.
+- 12-month second degree for students who already have earned a bachelor's degree. - Designed for students who now wish to pursue a degree in preparation for entry-level work in the field of speech, language and hearing science or graduate studies. - Upon completion of this degree, individuals will have had the opportunity to meet all requirements for becoming a licensed speech-language pathology assistant or may apply to a graduate program in speech-language pathology or audiology.